SOPSLab/AmoebotSim/docs/source/scripting/scripting.rst

 Writing Scripts
 ---------------

-Writing custom JavaScript experiments for AmoebotSim follows the same exact syntax and process as writing any other standard script in JavaScript.
+Writing custom JavaScript experiments for AmoebotSim follows the same exact syntax and process as writing any other standard JavaScript file.
 The only difference is the added set of custom commands specific to AmoebotSim (listed below in the :ref:`JavaScript API <script-api>`), which can all be easily added to your script.

 Here is an example of a simple JavaScript experiment: